freddy2017070092/EG-MARKET/README.md

 O.Knowing more about online business

 P.Knowing more about online shopping

+##

 ## PLAN FOR WHOLE PROJECT

-  ## This websites is a very important project  that take part in improvement the business of the population in my country Equatorial Guinea by A great conclusion to this  website project is the website itself but I want to  demonstrate that the website is functional and it will be very useful for my country mates, the clients, sellers and customers  that will have the possibility to access and buy items from our local page in a short time and developing the way of buying items through to this page or website in the future I will create an app for this project
+  ## This websites is a very important project  that take part with the improvement of the business of the population in my country Equatorial Guinea, A great conclusion to this  website project is the website itself but I want to  demonstrate that the website is functional and it will be very useful for my country mates, the clients, sellers and customers  that will have the possibility to access and buy items from our local page in a short time and developing the way of buying items through to this page or website in the future I will create an app for this project

 ##